 This page is for event organisers.
 If you are a ticket purchasing customer, please visit Advice for Customers.

-While we expect that most of our client’s events will proceed as planned with minimal disruption, in light of the increasing impact of Coronavirus some countries may announce temporary bans on ‘large-scale’ events or require precautionary measures for social gatherings.
+In light of the increasing impact of Coronavirus some countries may announce temporary bans on ‘large-scale’ events or require precautionary measures for social gatherings.

 To ensure that you are prepared for any eventuality, please consider the following guidelines for rescheduling and cancelling events.